perfectsense/gyro/README.md

 <img src="etc/gyro-create.svg" height="400"/>

 Enable verbose mode to get a more detailed view.
-In this we've made a small modification to the original configuration to add a new security group:
+In this example we've made a small modification to the original configuration to add a new security group:

 <img src="etc/gyro-update.svg" height="400"/>